History Files

 1702 - 1715

-Spain is involved in the War of Succession as Austria, Britain, and Portugal dispute the Bourbon accession.
+Spain is involved in the War of Succession as Austria, Britain, the Dutch republic, and Portugal dispute the Bourbon accession.
 Lorraine is occupied during the war, forcing the ducal court to flee.

 War of the Spanish Succession